mindis/ece1770-debs-2014/README.md

 ## Local

-- For now, develop in 'local mode'.
+- For now, develop in 'local mode' with a Vagrant-baseed Kafka server.
 It's easy to debug.

 - Changes to the toplogy dependencies and gems require the following to be run:
  > redstorm install